mindspore-ai/docs/tutorials/source_en/debug/dump.md

 ### Data Analysis Sample

-In order to better demonstrate the process of using dump to save and analyze data, we provide a set of [complete sample script](https://atomgit.com/mindspore/docs/tree/r2.8.0/docs/sample_code/dump) , you only need to execute `bash dump_sync_dump.sh` for CPU/GPU dump.
+In order to better demonstrate the process of using dump to save and analyze data, we provide a set of [complete sample scripts](https://atomgit.com/mindspore/docs/tree/r2.8.0/docs/sample_code/dump).
+Before executing `bash run_sync_dump.sh` in the CPU/GPU backend, you need to update `DEVICE_TARGET` in the script to match the actual backend: set it to `CPU` for CPU and `GPU` for GPU.

 After the graph corresponding to the script is saved to the disk through the Dump function, the final execution graph file `ms_output_trace_code_graph_{graph_id}.ir` will be generated.
 This file saves the stack information of each operator in the corresponding graph, and records the generation script corresponding to the operator.